isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2767.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+APM Smart Access System Version 1.0 - Dual Lanes Turnstiles Solution-Pkg 4

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Building & Construction for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+FM Workflow Automation

 ### Contact Information
-Web URL: http://www.apmglobal.com.sg <br>Contact Hotline: 67104938 <br>Contact Email: bella@apmglobal.com.sg <br>
+28000

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.